What is Carrot and Celeriac Remoulade?

-Carrot and Celeriac Remoulade is a classic French salad which you may have never heard of!
+Carrot and Celeriac Remoulade is a classic French salad which you may have never heard of.
 At least, I had never heard of it before I moved to France to live.

-Although I do like to make salads from scratch, I often bought coleslaw pre packaged in the UK, for convenience.
-Unfortunately, the coleslaw in France tends to be mostly grated carrot in vinegar, which is not particularly appetising.
 Remoulade is a name for a mayonnaise based sauce, often flavoured with mustard and herbs.
-In fact, if you go to a typical French supermarket you would find it difficult to find a mayonnaise without mustard in it.
+In fact, if you go to a typical French supermarket, you would find it difficult to find a mayonnaise without mustard in it.
 It sounds odd, but there isn't a strong mustard taste and I actually find UK brands tasteless.
-My favourite brand is Benedicta and luckily I can buy it online and get my fix.

-If you have never tried this vegetable before it resembles a knobbly white swede but with a lighter texture.
-It can be quite awkward to peel and it is easier to cut off the knobbly end.
-As soon as the peeledsurface is exposed to the air it will start to turn brown so it needs to be put in water with lemon juice, if it's to be cooked , or just in lemon juice if it's to be eaten raw.
+As soon as the peeled surface is exposed to the air it will start to turn brown so it needs to be put in water with lemon juice, if it's to be cooked, or just in lemon juice if it's to be eaten raw.

 For this recipe you will need equal parts of carrot and celeriac and lemon juice to coat.
 For this recipe bottled lemon juice is fine if you don't have any fresh lemons.

 Although the classic recipe calls for mayonnaise, I have cut the calories in this dish by swapping half of the mayonnaise for fat-free yoghurt, with whole grain mustard as a flavouring.
-For the herb element I've used coriander, because I prefer it to parsley.
-Typically, flat leaf parsley or snipped chives are used.
+You can also use dijon mustard but avoid yellow English mustard as it's too savage for this dish.

 Add the remaining ingredients and chill until ready to serve.